EricWay1024/Homological-Algebra-Notes/main.typ

 // A current drawback of these notes is the lack of computational examples in later sections, e.g., on *$Ext$* and *$Tor$*.
 The reader is directed to the aforementioned references for those.
 Also, I must clarify that I am uncertain about the examinable content while writing these notes.

 Homological Algebra is admittedly a challenging yet rewarding course.
 On a personal note, I chose to work on these notes to enhance my own learning.
 As a learner, I acknowledge that these notes must contain mistakes and improvable parts.
-Therefore, the reader is welcome to submit issues for any advice on GitHub (https://github.com/EricWay1024/Homological-Algebra-Notes), where these notes are open-sourced and updated#footnote[For anyone interested, I write these notes with Typst, a fairly new but much simpler alternative of LaTeX.].
+Therefore, the reader is welcome to submit issues for any advice on GitHub (https://github.com/EricWay1024/Homological-Algebra-Notes), where these notes are open-sourced#footnote[Under the Creative Commons Attribution-NonCommercial 4.0 International License.] and updated#footnote[For anyone interested, I write these notes with Typst, a fairly new but much simpler alternative of LaTeX.].
 One can also find a not-so-colourful version of these notes fit for printing by following that link.

 Finally, I would like to thank Prof Kobi Kremnitzer for delivering the lectures and  Sebastian Monnet for creating the previous version of these notes.
-I would also like to thank my friends Qixuan Fang for reading these notes and offering feedback and Quanwen Chen for contributing to the GitHub workflows.
+Please see the GitHub repo for further acknowledgements.

 #align(right)[
 Yuhang Wei